technomancy/leiningen/doc/PLUGINS.md

 has become `leiningen.core.main`.
 For a more thorough overview see the [published documentation on leiningen-core](http://technomancy.github.com/leiningen/).

-Projects that do use `eval-in-project` should just be aware that the plugin's own dependencies and source will not be available to the project.
+Plugins that do use `eval-in-project` should just be aware that the plugin's own dependencies and source will not be available to the project.
 If your plugin currently has code that needs to run in both contexts it must be split into multiple projects, one for `:plugins` and one for `:dependencies`.
 See the example of `lein-swank` above to see how to inject `:dependencies` in `eval-in-project` calls.

+If your plugin may run outside the context of the project entirely, you should still leave room in the arguments list for a project map;
+just expect that it will be nil if there's no project present.
+Use `^:no-project-needed` metadata to indicate this is acceptable.

 ## 1.x Compatibility